walder/Skynet-IADS/README.md

 ## Preparing a SAM site
 There should be only be one SAM site type per group.
 If differenct SAM sites are mixed in one group distance calculation for the IADS will be messed up.
 Don't do it you have seen the films, you know what happens when Skynet goes bananas.
-The skill level you set on a SAM Group is retained by Skynet.
-Make sure you name the SAM site **group** in a consistent manner with a prefix eg 'SAM-SA-2'.
+The skill level you set on a SAM group is retained by Skynet.
+Make sure you name the **SAM site group** in a consistent manner with a prefix eg 'SAM-SA-2'.
 ![Mission Editor add SAM site](https://github.com/walder/Skynet-IADS/raw/master/images/add-sam-site.png)

 ## Preparing an EW radar
 You can use any type of radar as an EW radar.
-Make sure you name the **unit** in a consistent manner with a prefix, eg 'EW-center3'.
+Make sure you **name the unit** in a consistent manner with a prefix, eg 'EW-center3'.
 ![Mission Editor EW radar](https://github.com/walder/Skynet-IADS/raw/master/images/ew-setup.png)

 ## Adding the Skynet Code
 Skynet requires MIST.
 A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).
 Make sure you load MIST and the compiled skynet code in to a mission.
-The skynet-iads-compiled.lua and mist_4_3_74.lua files are located in the /demo-mission/ folder.
+The skynet-iads-compiled.lua and mist_4_3_74.lua files are located in the [/demo-missions/](https://github.com/walder/Skynet-IADS/tree/master/demo-missions) folder.
 ![Mission Editor IADS Setup](https://github.com/walder/Skynet-IADS/raw/master/images/load-scripts.png)

 ## Setting up yor IADS